umaryusuf11/DecoratorGame/README.md

 # DecoratorGame
-Please note that this will be assessed differently toother labs - you will submit your work on Moodle:
+Please note that this will be assessed differently toother labs - you will submit your work on Moodle in a link found under week 10.

 And be assessed on how well you follow this style guide: https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Style_Guide